at15/cloud-native-mac-setup/docs/README.md

 actionText: Get Started →
 actionLink: /get-started.md
 features:
-- title: Simplicity First
+- title: Not well tested
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: I only have one mac and don't setup it on a daily basis
-- title: Vue-Powered
+- title: Copy and paste driven
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: You need to copy individual command manually, there is no one click setup, maybe we should have macadm
 footer: MIT Licensed | Copyright © 2018-present Pinglei Guo
 ---

-# Hello VuePress